 The payment history element of your score helps lenders assess whether you’re a responsible borrower who’ll make payments on time.
 This aspect will cover factors such as:

 Remember that not all lines of credit are liabilities because many forms of credit can help you build assets.
-As an example, a regularly used credit card which is paid off each month will do wonders for your credit score and a home loan is a good debt because it increases your worth.
+As an example, a regularly used credit card that is paid off each month will do wonders for your credit score and a home loan is a good debt because it increases your worth.
 Most forms of personal credit are tagged as standard payables and therefore won’t earn revenue for you.

-Credit providers will look into the how long you’ve had the account.
+Credit providers will look into how long you’ve had the account.
 A long and withstanding account is healthy on the basis it’s not marked with a series of late payments over the past 6 – 12 months.
-Accounts that have only been open for a while are deemed as OK, specifically if you’ve managed to keep up-to-date on all of your repayments.
+Accounts that have only been open for a while are deemed OK, specifically if you’ve managed to keep up-to-date on all of your repayments.

 Lenders will pay attention to the amount borrowed and owed in total.
 This is because they are trying to determine if you are creditworthy and likely to default.
 If you’ve been paying off your debts on time and efficiently, then you are likely to be viewed as responsible and fit to make the repayments on time.
 Reviewers also like to see the variety of credit types that have been used.

 The number of new accounts that you have applied for and opened can be a decidable factor.
 If you have a series of multiple accounts opened, they may look at this as you having possible cash flow issues, which constitutes a risk factor.
 Although, your new credits won’t go against your score if you can demonstrate that you are capable of handling your regular payments.